 - FREE SUPPORT AT YOUR FINGERTIPS, 24/7

 - Crisis Text Line serves anyone, in any type of crisis, providing access to free, 24/7 support and information via the medium people already use and trust: text.
-Here’s how it works: Text START to 741741 from anywhere in the USA, anytime, about any type of crisis.
+Here’s how it works: Text "VT" to 741741 from anywhere in the USA, anytime, about any type of crisis.
 A live, trained Crisis Counselor receives the text and responds quickly.
 The volunteer Crisis Counselor will help you move from a hot moment to a cool moment

 Zero Suicide project: is a collection of intervention designed to improve care for those identified with needing help with suicidal thoughts and other related problems.